-Scope and Contents Letter from Daniel Little of Wells, Maine to Sir William Pepperrell in Kittery, Maine in which Little resignes his office as chaplain in Col. Preble's regiment.
+Letter from Daniel Little of Wells, Maine to Sir William Pepperrell in Kittery, Maine in which Little resignes his office as chaplain in Col. Preble's regiment.

-Scope and Contents Letter from Sir William Pepperrell of Kittery to Governor Benning Wentworth confirming report from Captain William Williams from Oswego that a number of neutrals passed through the province and that every part of the county is exposed to the enemy.
+Letter from Sir William Pepperrell of Kittery to Governor Benning Wentworth confirming report from Captain William Williams from Oswego that a number of neutrals passed through the province and that every part of the county is exposed to the enemy.

-Scope and Contents One page letter from Sir William Pepperrell of Kittery, Maine to an unidentified person concerning Pepperrell's son Sparhawke and a meeting at which this gentleman is urged to attend.
+One page letter from Sir William Pepperrell of Kittery, Maine to an unidentified person concerning Pepperrell's son Sparhawke and a meeting at which this gentleman is urged to attend.
 An added note states "Sparhawke became bankrupt February 1, 1758."